quang-do-se/aws-certs/devops/study-note.md

 - DynamoDB Global Tables (multi-way replication, enabled by Kinesis Streams)
 - AWS Config Aggregator (multi region & multi account)
-- RDS Cross Region Read REplicas (used for Read & Disaster Recovery)
+- RDS Cross Region Read Replicas (used for Read & Disaster Recovery)
 - Aurora Global Database (one region is master, other is for Read & Disaster Recovery)
 - EBS volumes snapshots, AMI, RDS snapshots can be copied to other regions
 - VPC peering to allow private traffic between regions